e-m3din4/osintximss/README.md

 Python 3.x
 requests library (pip3 install requests)
-A valid suscrisption to CURP RENAPO and its API key.
+A valid suscrisption to RapidAPI and its IMSS API key.

 ## Installation